Jake Doyle-Hayes: Aston Villa

 In his early teens, he was spotted by scouts while playing for Cavan-Monaghan, a regional representative side.
 There was interest from Manchester United and Chelsea but he ultimately chose Aston Villa where former Ireland captain Roy Keane was the assistant manager.
-Doyle-Hayes made his debut for Aston Villa in the League Cup on 22 August 2017, starting the match in midfield in a 4-1 victory over Wigan Athletic.
+Doyle-Hayes made his debut for Aston Villa in the League Cup on 22 August 2017, starting the match in midfield in a 4–1 victory over Wigan Athletic.

 On 5 September 2017 Doyle-Hayes agreed a new three-year contract with the club.

 On 31 January 2019, Doyle-Hayes joined Cambridge United on a 6-month loan.
 However, he struggled to cement a place in the first team due to injury and international call-ups and only made 6 appearances.

 On 1 August 2019, Doyle-Hayes joined EFL League Two side Cheltenham Town on a season-long loan.
 He impressed Cheltenham fans immediately, and was voted player of the month for August.
-Doyle-Hayes scored his first ever goal at senior level on 17 September 2019, in a 3-2 victory over Bradford City.
+Doyle-Hayes scored his first ever goal at senior level on 17 September 2019, in a 3–2 victory over Bradford City.

 On 25 June 2020, Doyle-Hayes was released by Aston Villa.

 St Mirren

 On 3 November 2020, Doyle-Hayes signed a short-term contract with Scottish Premiership side St Mirren, due to last until the end of the 2020–21 season.
 Doyle-Hayes explained that while he had had "a lot of interest" since leaving Aston Villa, the opportunity to work with manager Jim Goodwin excited him the most.

-Doyle-Hayes made his debut on 6 November 2020, in a 0-0 draw in the Scottish Premiership against Dundee United.
+Doyle-Hayes made his debut on 6 November 2020, in a 0–0 draw in the Scottish Premiership against Dundee United.
 Doyle-Hayes scored his first goal in the Scottish Premiership on 22 November 2020, in a 1–0 victory at Livingston.
 He made 30 appearances in total for St Mirren, before choosing to leave the club at the end of his contract.

 Hibernian

 Doyle-Hayes signed a two-year contract with Hibernian in June 2021.
-On 19 February 2022, Doyle-Hayes scored both goals in Hibernian’s 2–0 win over Ross County in the Scottish Premiership.
+He played regularly for the team during his first season with the club, and he signed an extended contract in November 2021.
+On 19 February 2022, Doyle-Hayes scored both goals in a 2–0 win against Ross County in the Scottish Premiership.
 Hibs accepted an offer from Forest Green Rovers for Doyle-Hayes in December 2022, but he rejected that proposal.
+His appearances over the next two seasons were limited by persistent injuries, and he was released from his contract in January 2025.

+In May 2025, Doyle-Hayes began court proceedings against Hibernian due to an ankle injury caused by then manager Lee Johnson during a training session.

+Sligo Rovers

+On 13 February 2025, Doyle-Hayes signed for Sligo Rovers for the upcoming 2025 League of Ireland Premier Division season.